Door County Resources

 DOOR OF LIFE FOOD PANTRY IN SISTER BAY - Open daily, providing free food to locals in need.

 FEED AND CLOTHE MY PEOPLE - The Feed My People Food Pantry at 204 North 14th Avenue is continuing operation.
-People in need of food may call (920) 743-9053 during the hours of operation, which will be Monday and Thursday from Noon until 4 PM, and other weekdays from 10 AM until 2 PM.
+People in need of food may call (920) 743-9053 during the hours of operation, which will be Tuesday 10 AM -2 PM and Thursday 1 PM -5 PM.

 FIRST BAPTIST CHURCH, SISTER BAY FOOD PANTRY - Attn: Northern Door residents: Much produce and milk were dropped off at the Food Pantry in Sister Bay at the First Baptist Church which would have expired over Spring Break.
 If you know of someone in need, or yourself, please help yourself.
 9:00am-4:00pm Good idea to bring your own bags/boxes.